 I’m just a terrible listener we don’t have access to those ingredients here in Mexico.
 (I’m not sure what my excuse was before we moved here).
 It was a few years into me making ice-cream from home that I discovered his favorite flavor was Rum Raisin.
 How did I not know this previously?
 Was I too busy making ice-cream for the shop and everybody else?
 Poor guy.
 That had to be remedied.

-I almost never buy ice-cream any more because I enjoy making it and it’s 100 times better than anything you can buy, for half the price.
+I almost never buy ice-cream any more because I enjoy making it and it’s a hundred times better than anything you can buy, for half the price.
 Spend the money on an ice-cream machine, trust me, you won’t regret it.
-Also, I’ve shown the recipe made with a mixer, hand or stand.
-To be honest though, I’m often too lazy to go two-doors over to my mom’s house and grab her stand mixer, so I just do it all by hand now.

-I’ve done all the ‘cook over the stove, strain through, cool in ice-bath, refrigerate over-night’ recipes, but frankly, nobody in my house wants to wait that long.
-So I stick to my basic vanilla recipe and just change the add-ins.
-Also, for this recipe, my husband didn’t like how big the raisins got after soaking with the rum, so I sliced them in half, or chopped them as best as I could before adding them.
+For this recipe, my husband didn’t like how big the raisins got after soaking with the rum, so I sliced them in half as best as I could before adding them.
 (I had to make up for all those years of neglect, after all).
+Add however many raisins you like.
+My daughter thinks a full cup is too many but my husband thinks it’s fine.
+That part is up to you.

 So before your next social gathering where you could possible be quizzed on your spouse’s likes, do a little test run.
 You’ll never know what you’ll learn!